 The main place not to miss here for tourists is the Damrak Waterfront, part of the historic harbor in Amsterdam’s city center.
 This is one of the most photographed places in Amsterdam that you’ll see on many postcards and travel brochures.

-And if you want to do some shopping in Amsterdam, be sure to check out the Bijenkorf Amsterdam, one of the most popular department stores in the Netherlands.
+And if you want to do some shopping in Amsterdam, be sure to check out Bijenkorf Amsterdam, one of the most popular department stores in the Netherlands.

-8. Floating flower market
+8. Floating Flower Market

 One of the unique Amsterdam attractions is the Floating flower market (Bloemenmarkt).
 Located on the Singel Canal and established in 1862, this is the only market of its kind in the world.
 As the barges are fixed, once inside, it actually feels pretty much like any other flower market.